rajgoel/course-scientific-programming/02-lecture/slides.md

 ---

 Control flow determines the order in which instructions in a program are executed.
-Common control flow constructs include:

 ---